bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 > Wall time: 705 ms
 > </pre>

-The elapsed ("wall") time is effectively the same as the time spent executing on the CPU ("user").
+Because the elapsed ("wall") time is effectively the same as the time spent executing on the CPU ("user"), there was no benefit to using multiple threads.

-However, if one thread unlocks the GIL first, then the threads will execute in parallel:
+However, if one thread unlocks the GIL first, the Python interpreter is allowed to execute the second thread in parallel:

 ```python
 %%time